The 8 Best AI Tools for Consultants in 2026 (By Category)

 The builder is genuinely good.
 The conditional logic is flexible, the PDF output is polished, and you can stand up a custom assessment in a day if you know what you want to measure.
 The gap is that you're starting from a blank canvas.
 Pointerpro gives you the pipes; you supply the methodology, the questions, the scoring framework, and the interpretation logic.

 If you have a proprietary assessment methodology you want to productize and automate, Pointerpro is worth a serious look.
-If you want a platform that already has an AI transformation audit built in, it's not the right starting point.
+If you want a platform that already has an AI readiness assessment built in, it's not the right starting point.

 Best for: Consultants in any domain who have a clear methodology and need a tool to automate it into a client-facing product.
 Strong fit for frameworks that generate repeatable, branded reports across many clients.